-This bill adds video, telephone, and email communications, as well as text or chat conferencing, to the definition of telehealth.
+This bill adds video and telephone communications to the definition of telehealth.
 Prohibits a health care provider from requiring the use of telehealth when a patient prefers in-person services and requires health care service plans and insurers to include coverage for services provided to a patient through telehealth.
-Prohibits an insurer from interfering with the physician-patient relationship based on telehealth services.
+Prohibits an insurer from interfering with the provider-patient relationship based on telehealth services.

-Location: Assembly Health Committee
+Location: Assembly Appropriations Committee

-Status: To Assembly Committee on Health.
+Status: In Assembly Committee on Appropriations: To Suspense File